Spotfire® User Guide

 When you have filtered data in your analysis, it is possible to display the following three categories; the data that is filtered to, the data that is filtered out, and the entire data.
 These categories can be compared in a single visualization by selecting the (Subsets) option in a column selector.

-Which categories to compare in a visualization is specified in its Properties popover, the Compare subsets section.
+Which categories to compare in a visualization is specified in the visualization properties in the Subsets or Compare subsets section.
+See Subsets for more information.

-By selecting combinations of the check boxes, you can in a single visualization compare:
+By selecting combinations of the subsets, you can in a single visualization compare:

 • The data in Current filtering (the data that has been filtered to) and All data